Patty Hearst (film): Production

+Development

-The film was written by Nicholas Kazan (son of Oscar-winning director Elia Kazan) drawing narration from Hearst's memoir.
+The screenplay was written by Nicholas Kazan (son of Oscar-winning director Elia Kazan), drawing narration from Hearst's memoir.
+The film was originally optioned by producer Marvin Worth to be produced by 20th Century-Fox, but the project was late sold to Atlantic Entertainment Group.
+Directors Hal Ashby and Bob Rafelson were considered to direct the project, but Paul Schrader was hired after expressing great enthusiasm over Kazan's screenplay.

+The film was produced on a budget of approximately $4 million.

+Filming

+Principal photography took place largely in southern California in Santa Monica, San Pedro, and Anaheim.
+Additional photographs took place in northern California in Daly City and on the University of California, Berkeley campus near Sather Gate.
+The bank robbery scene was staged at the Hibernia Bank Building in San Francisco.

+Release

 Patty Hearst premiered at the 1988 Cannes Film Festival on May 13 in the feature film competition.

-The film opened on September 23, 1988, in the US and grossed $601,680 in its opening weekend.
-It made a total domestic gross of $1,223,326.
+Home media

+The MGM Limited Edition Collection released Patty Hearst on DVD in 2011.
+Vinegar Syndrome released a limited edition Blu-ray disc of the film on June 30, 2020.

 Reception

+Box office

+The film opened on September 23, 1988, in the United States and grossed $601,680 in its opening weekend.
+The film was a box-office bomb, grossing a total of $1,223,326 against its $4 million budget.

+Critical response

 The film garnered a generally mixed critical response, although Richardson's performance was applauded by most critics.

-Amongst credited critics, the film has a rating of 45% positive reactions on Rotten Tomatoes, with 11 reviews counted.
-Vincent Canby of The New York Times wrote that "Patty Hearst is a beautifully produced movie, seen entirely from Patty's limited point of view.
+Upon the film's premiere at the Cannes Film Festival, European critics were "offended" by what was perceived as a comical portrayal of the SLA, and criticized Schrader's apparent "scorn for the revolution in general."
+Vincent Canby, reviewing the film for The New York Times, wrote that "Patty Hearst is a beautifully produced movie, seen entirely from Patty's limited point of view.
 It is stylized at times, utterly direct and both shocking and grimly funny."
-Roger Ebert writing for the Chicago Sun-Times praised Richardson's performance: "The entire film centers on the remarkable performance by Natasha Richardson as Hearst." but concluded that "This whole story seemed so much more exciting from the outside."
+Roger Ebert writing for the Chicago Sun-Times praised Richardson's performance: "The entire film centers on the remarkable performance by Natasha Richardson as Hearst," but concluded that "This whole story seemed so much more exciting from the outside."

 Pauline Kael called the film "a lean, impressive piece of work" and even suggested that it answered the longstanding mystery about Hearst: "Did Patty Hearst become part of the S.L.A. willingly, out of conviction, or was she simply trying to save her life?
 The movie shows you that, in the state she was in, there was no difference.
 Natasha Richardson, who plays Patty, has been handed a big unwritten role; she feels her way into it, and she fills it.
 We feel how alone and paralyzed Patty is — she retreats to being a hidden observer.
 Patty is a girl who is raped in mind and body, and no longer knows when it started."